Mohit26-BM/URL_Shortner_Django/README.md

 - **Error Handling:** Displays messages when a URL cannot be shortened (e.g., invalid URL format or API error).
 - **Responsive UI:** The interface adapts to different screen sizes for better accessibility.
 - **Simple & Minimal Design:** Clean, distraction-free layout to focus on the main task — shortening links.
-- **Extendable Architecture:** The Django project is structured to allow further development (e.g., user accounts, custom short codes, analytics, etc.).

 ---

 ## 🛠️ Tech Stack

 - **Backend:**
-  - Django 5.x as the main web framework
+  - Django 5.2.4 as the main web framework
   - Python 3.12 as the programming language
   - Django’s built-in features for routing, forms, and template rendering